rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-sdk/1-lab.md

 * On the Amazon SageMaker Studio Control Panel, under Get started, choose Quick start.
     * For "User name", keep the default name or create a new name.
 The name can be up to 63 characters.
 Valid characters: A-Z, a-z, 0-9, and - (hyphen).
     * For Execution role, choose "Create a new role", the Create an IAM role dialog opens:
-        * For S3 buckets you specify, specify additional S3 buckets that users of your notebooks can access.
-If you don't want to add access to more buckets, choose None.
+        * For S3 buckets you specify choose None.
     * Choose Create role.
 Amazon SageMaker creates a new IAM role with the AmazonSageMakerFullAccess policy attached.
     * Choose Submit.
 * On the Amazon SageMaker Studio Control Panel, under Studio Summary, wait for "Status" to change to "Ready".